2024 Solar Incentives Guide for Newtown, CT - Tax Credits & Rebates

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-Your local Newtown solar panel company can answer your questions and explain how the new Clean Energy Credit will apply to you.
+Your local Newtown solar panel company can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives